NVIDIA/nim-anywhere/docs/0_5_start.md

     > **NOTE:**  Each profile will also run *Milvus Vector DB* and *Redis*
+    > **NOTE:**  Due to the nature of Docker Compose profiles, the UI will let you select multiple profiles at the same time.
+In the context of this project, selecting multiple profiles does not make sense.
+It will not cause any errors, however we recommend only selecting one profile at a time for simplicity.

 1. Once the compose services have been started, navigate to the **Environment** > **Applications** tab.
 Now, the *Chain Server* can safely be started.
 This contains the custom LangChain code for performing our reasoning chain.
 By default, it will use the local Milvus and Redis, but use *ai.nvidia.com* for LLM, Embedding, and Reranking model inferencing.